Snger/reading-notes/tools/vi.md

 - type :set number. take note of the start and end line number of the block you want to comment. then do an address range substitution, eg
 - :12,17s/^/#

+## Ctrl-s hang terminal emulator?
+> `C-s` enables terminal scroll lock.
+Which prevents your terminal from scrolling (By sending an "XOFF" signal to pause the output of the software).
+> `C-q` disables the scroll lock.
+Resuming terminal scrolling (By sending an "XON" signal to resume the output of the software).